rafaelstjf/ClusteredPilotExecutor/README.md

 from parsl.executors.adaptive_executor.executor import ClusteredPilotExecut

 ---
-Alternatively, for development and testing purposes, you can create a symbolic link inside the Parsl executors directory.
+Alternatively, **for development and testing purposes**, you can create a symbolic link inside the Parsl executors directory.
 This allows the executor to be imported from the Parsl namespace.

 To do this, go to the Parsl executors directory: